anton-tchekov/osdev/README.md

 - `platform/` contains drivers for various platforms

-- DRIVERS MUST NOT BLOCK THE CPU (exception: during initialization)

 - `emulator/` contains an emulator for a RISCV32_IM processor that supports:
 	- Base Instructions
 	- Multiplication/Division Extension